Newfooty Tribute Website.

 Post-war "deluxe" goals, in wood or

 Note the distinctive Newfooty nets, which were apparently cut from a dyed green net curtain .

 A pitch was not supplied with either set, but was available in the accessory list.
 Newfooty did use this to their advantage in some respects as promotional material stated that "Newfooty can be played on any level table of moderate size covered with a cloth; if it can be marked out to represent a football field so much the better."
-The cheap goals were simply printed card with an enamelled metal from to keep them robust, whilst the deluxe goals were hand-made out of wood, with real nets, as seen in the war time set.
+The cheap goals were still simply printed card with an enamelled metal front to keep them robust, whilst the deluxe goals were hand-made out of wood, with real nets, as seen in the war time set.

 The post-war bases were an attempt to improve on the older versions, as they now had a coloured balancing disc that sat on top of the lead base.
-The new celluloid figure had a smaller tab on the bottom that fitted through the plastic and into the lead, but the two parts of the base were really held together by two plastic pins on the underside of the balancing disc.
+The new card and celluloid figure had a smaller tab on the bottom that fitted through the plastic and into the lead, but the two parts of the base were really held together by two plastic pins on the underside of the balancing disc.
 The weight was simply the older base, and this was thin and flexible enough to squeeze the pins firmly in the groove.
 Well, that's the theory.
 In practice the bases have a tendency to fall apart in play.

 At first only a plastic balancing disc was produced, but later listings had a "rubber" disc for the card figures, and a "plastic" disc for the new celluloid figures.
-These discs had to be different to match the different weights of the celluloid and card players.
+These discs apparently had to be different to match the different weights of the celluloid and card players.
 This made for a confusing list of components, which became even more confusing with another new figure and base in 1953 (see below for details).

 1951-52 Rising to the competition.